Altaf-Hussain-11/SE-Project-Transport-Management-System-/README.md

 ## Overview :
 The Namal University Transport Management System (NUTMS) is a digital platform designed to automate and modernize the university's transport operations.
-The system provides students, faculty, and staff with the ability to book seats online, track buses in real time, and receive instant notifications regarding delays or schedule changes.
+The system provides students, faculty, and staff with the ability to track buses in real time, and receive instant notifications regarding delays or schedule changes.
 For administrators and drivers, NUTMS offers a centralized platform to manage routes, monitor trips, and generate accurate reports, improving overall efficiency, safety, and user convenience.

 ## Team Members :